-Oleg Kulik’s Living and Dead Nature
+Oleg Kulik‘s Living and Dead Nature by Andrei Erofeyev

 Some people think of Kulik as the most Russian of Russian artists.
 Gratez un russe et vous verrez un tatare, as the French say among themselves, although in public they cannot follow this advice, just as the Russians themselves cannot, for they feel obliged to make every possible effort to appear like normal people.
 But everyone knows that their character, behaviour, psychology and even physical appearance are very different from the European norm.
-Because they are people of the borderline, marginals of history and geography to both the West and the East.
+This is because they are people of the borderline, marginals of history and geography to both the West and the East.
 The overwhelming majority of Russian artists conceal this innate marginality as a defect.
 But Kulik, in contrast, has intensified it to an extreme, it is as if the doubles in whose characters he plays out his performances – the dog-man, the bird-man, the amphibian-man, the goat-man and other mutants – carry within themselves the formula of the “genuine nature” of the Russian, which evokes a mixture of delight and horror in western man.

 Other people think that Kulik is the mirror of his age.
 At the start of the 1990s the eternally listless, drowsily submissive “homo sovieticus” suddenly awoke and in his dash for freedom he stripped himself of absolutely everything – including many humanistic values and taboos.
 He delighted in trying on the “jungle grin” of capitalism and had a go at reorganising life according to the laws of the jungle.
 Kulik is a despot and tormentor, who forced a platoon of soldiers to hold paintings up in their outstretched arms for hours on end instead of hanging them on the walls.
 Kulik is a masochist, suffering hunger and cold like the poorest of beggars for days and weeks at a time in his meta-performances.
 Kulik is a hedonist, indefatigable in inventing new partners and positions in his zoophilic games with animals.
 Kulik is the leader of the “Animals’ Party” which he himself founded.
 All these various faces of the artist reflected the eccentric nature of a revolutionary time, and when the tide of social folly began to recede and the state gradually brought everyone back within the framework of the law, then Kulik also turned back from a showman into an artist and, secure in the bosom of the fine arts, he began producing photographs and sculptures that had little in common with his heroic past.